Kid-Friendly Ideas for Giving Back to the Community

 With Thanksgiving just around the corner, the holiday spirit is kicking in.
 Your child is probably excited about spending time with family, eating delicious food, and getting time off from school — and rightly so!
 But it’s important to help your child get involved in giving back, too.
-Last year, we published a blog post on how to teach your child about this concept, full of ideas from Ileen Henderson, national director of Bright Spaces®.
+A couple of years ago, we published a blog post on how to teach your child about this concept, full of ideas from Ileen Henderson, National Director of Bright Spaces®.
 Now, we’re featuring activities you can do together to get started.
-Take a look at these six kid-friendly ideas.
+Take a look at these seven kid-friendly ideas.

 Throughout the holiday season, there might be “giving trees” or “wish trees” in your town building or the local mall, and they’ll be filled with tags that show children’s names and their holiday wish lists.
 Scout out these places or contact your local Salvation Army to learn where you can find one of these trees, and then head out with your child.
 Have him pick a name from the tree and shop together for the child’s wish list.